Seeed-Studio/Seeed_Arduino_RoundDisplay/README.md

 An Arduino graphics library based on LVGL, specifically designed for Round Display for XIAO.

+## Depends

+    lvgl, lv_examples, TFT_eSPI, GFX Library for Arduino, I2C BM8563 RTC, SD, AnimatedGIF
+    > If the example requires it, please install them from the Arduino Library Manager.

 ## Usage

     1.Git clone this resp to your Arduino IDE's libraries directory.